Logo

 Human escalation as a feature, not a fallback

-If the caller asks anything outside the trained surface - a complaint, a dispute, a hardship claim - we transfer.
+If the caller asks anything outside the trained surface - a complaint, a dispute, a hardship claim - we process and set up a call later for a human.
 Cheerfully, immediately, no negotiation.
 Engineers wanted to handle more in-agent.
 The product called it correctly: the cost of one bad call is greater than the cost of a hundred warm transfers.

 "The model picks the words.
 The state machine picks what state we can move to."